bubdm/etlbox.docu/ETLBoxDocu/articles/pricing/register_license_key.md

 Set up a user-wide or machine-wide environment variable.
 The name of the Environment variable must be "etlbox" (without quotes).

-Copy the conent of your license file into an environment variable called "etlbox".
+Copy the content of your license file into an environment variable called "etlbox".
 No license file is required then.